microsoft/Kusto-Query-Language/doc/functions/user-defined-functions.md

 print f("hello", "world")
 ```

-A user-defined function that takes one or more table arguments (and any number of scalar arguments) can be invoked using the table name and a concrete argument list in parentheses:
+A user-defined function that takes one or more table arguments (with any number of scalar arguments) and can be invoked using the function name and a concrete argument list in parentheses:

 ```kusto
 let MyFilter = (T:(x:long), v:long) {